 4) If you're a commercial client, please call us for lead times and delivery dates for large orders.
 Thanks!

 4) How long do microgreens stay fresh?

 It all depends on the variety and how strict you follow our care instructions.
-Typically, microgreens can remain fresh from 7-10 days if kept in your refrigerator.
-Your delivery will come with a Microgreens Care Guide that you should follow.
+Typically, microgreens can remain fresh from 7-10 days.
+Here's a link to our Microgreens Care Guide.

 5) Can I cancel my "Subscribe & Save" subscription?

 Of course, you can!
 Keep in mind, that once you cancel your subscription, you will have to contact us to reactivate it.
 This is done to stop people from selecting the "Subscribe & Save" option on every order to save 5%, immediately cancel it and try to activate it again on their next order to save 5% again.
 Basically, it's to stop people from doing something that they know isn't right but they do it anyway to save a buck or two.

 6) Do microgreens really have the health benefits that you state on your website?

 Absolutely!
 If you research the health benefits of microgreens, you'll find a plethora of studies that show how powerful these little greens are.
 Think about it.
 These are just the small version of the larger plant but with up to 40x more nutrients!
 So whenever you read about the health benefits of other vegetables, it applies to microgreens as well!
 Please keep in mind, these are not our claims and we do not, in any way, say that these are miracle greens that can cure everything.
 We use widely available scientific studies to make our own assumptions based on the facts.
 We highly recommend you do your own research before making a purchase so you fully understand what microgreens are.

 7) Is it ok if I cut them and store them in ziplock sandwich bags or containers?